Ummay2022/Python-Mini-Projects/README.md

 Small projects to get skilled in Python. the first project will be a Quiz game.
 The second project is a number guessing game
+The third project is a rock paper scissors game